deeptestai/genai_tigs/README.md

   Similar mnist is replaced with other dataset names, svhn, cifar10, and imagenet, according to their dataset name.

- **4. Additional Notes**: keep upgrading diffusers and transformers to avoid errors.
+ > Note: keep upgrading diffusers and transformers to avoid errors.

 ### REFERENCE: